-Note: Sectors define as follows: Garments: HS 61 and 62, Fisheries: HS 03 and HS 16, Rice: HS 10, Pearl and precious stones: HS 71 and Wood: HS 44
+Note: Sectors define as follows: garments: HS 61 and 62, fisheries: HS 03 and HS 16, rice: HS 10, pearl and precious stones: HS 71 and wood: HS 44.

-The imports of EU for garments from Myanmar exhibits an increasing pattern from 2012 until 2017 with a sharp increase between 2016 and 2017 (see Table 5 above).
-However, this increase may not be sustained in the next years as Myanmar is facing the deterioration of preferential market access to EU due to the impending EU-Vietnam FTA.
+The imports of the European Union for garments from Myanmar exhibit an increase from 2012 until 2017 with a sharp increase between 2016 and 2017 (see table 5).
+However, this increase may not be sustained in the coming years as Myanmar is facing the deterioration of preferential market access to the European Union due to the impending European Union-Viet Nam FTA.

-As depicted in Figure 2.5 the 10 most exported products of EU from Myanmar are garments with utilization rate ranging from as 98.39% and to 89.18%.
-These tariff lines could be subjected to erosion of trade preferences as EU-Vietnam FTA is set to be ratified at the end of 2019.
+As depicted in figure 2.5, the 10 most-exported products of the European Union from Myanmar are garments with utilization rates ranging from 98.39 per cent to 89.18 per cent.
+These tariff lines could be subjected to erosion of trade preferences as the European Union-Viet Nam FTA entered into force on August 2020.

-For example, as shown in Table 7, there will be a progressive erosion of the preferential margin for HS 620520 with a reduction of six equal installments from a base rate of 12%.
-Other tariff lines such as HS 6202 and HS 6201, most imported products of EU from Myanmar at HS four-digit level (see Table 6), will experience a similar and in some case immediate erosion of preferential margin with reduction varying between six to eight equal see Table 7 for tariff lines under A installments.
-Further analysis on the implications of EU's FTA with other members of the ASEAN is carried out in the following subsection.
+For example, as shown in table 7, there will be a progressive erosion of the preferential margin for HS 620520 with a reduction of six equal instalments from a base rate of 12 per cent.
+Other tariff lines such as HS 6202 and HS 6201, most-imported products of the European Union from Myanmar at HS four-digit level (see table 6), will experience a similar and in some cases immediate43 erosion of preferential margins with reduction varying between six to eight equal instalments.44 Further analysis of the implications of the European Union's FTA with other members of ASEAN is carried out in subsection 2.3.2.